yatorho/SC24_ADE/figure16/README.md

 # Evaluation for Figure 16 in the paper.

 Our distributed experiments are implemented in a supercomputing center equipped with a `slurm` scheduling system.
-Make sure there are four nodes availble in your cluster, and each node has at least four GPUs.
+Make sure there are four nodes available in your cluster, and each node has at least four GPUs.

 You should first modify the first two lines in the `dlrm4x4.slurm` file: